Mt Everest has become a graveyard for adventurers

 "We are deeply saddened by his loss as he still had so many more adventures and dreams to fulfil ...
 Everyone who ever met him in any capacity will always remember the positive impact he had on their lives."

-Christopher Kullish, 62, "passed away doing what he loved", his devastated family said.
+Christopher Kulish, 62, "passed away doing what he loved", his devastated family said.

 A lawyer from Colorado, he scaled Everest in near ideal weather after the crowds had eased.